hoangsonww/The-MovieVerse-Database/utilities/README.md

 - For issues related to Emscripten, consult the [Emscripten documentation](https://emscripten.org/docs/getting_started/index.html).
 - If you have any other questions or concerns, feel free to [contact me](mailto:info@movie-verse.com).

+## Other TypesScript and JavaScript Utilities

+- This directory also contains TypeScript and JavaScript utilities for various tasks.
+You can explore and use them as needed.
+- The utilities are organized into separate files for clarity and ease of use.
+- Feel free to modify or extend these utilities to suit your requirements.

 ---